-Short summary: This 45-minute talk presents and discusses a number of ethical user experience design dilemmas
+Short summary: This interactive talk presents and discusses a number of ethical user experience design dilemmas

 Summary: What would YOU do if your boss asked you to design a system with one or more unethical features?
 Can you recognise unethical design requests and unethical UX techniques?

 This interactive talk presents a number of real-world examples of ethical dilemmas that Rolf has encountered in UX management, UX design and usability testing.
 Participants will be able to indicate their opinions on the dilemmas through voting using their smartphone.